Protobit64/YACK/README.md

 ### Parsers
 Parsers are self-contained PowerShell scripts that do additional processing of the data which could not be completed on the target systems.
 An example collector of this is a memory dump, where you want to run additional modules against the results.

-# Additional Help
+# Getting Started
-View UserGuide.docx in Help.
+View UserGuide.docx in Help folder to see how to configure the script.